Lamps in the movies

-Other versions: This black leather square base desk lamp was made in several colours and sizes and exists also with a round base.
-It was also produced as a floor lamp.
+Other versions: This black leather square base desk lamp exists in several colours and sizes and was also made with a round base.
+A floor lamp was also made.

-These table lamps were made for many years, at least since the 1950s and probably produced by different companies.
-This one is made in the 1970s, it has its original wiring, switch and plug from that period.
+These table lamps were made for many years, at least since the 1950s and probably produced by several companies.
+This one is made in the 70s, it has its original wiring, switch and plug from that period.

 In Anderlecht, near Brussels in Belgium the company ILG, International Leather & Gift s.a. produced or sold these lamps from 1997 until 2017.
 They only sold the office supplies you see below in brown and green, according to their website.
 The website is offline.
 The company ended business in October 2017.
 It was located at www.ilg-leather.com.
 The lamps of the ILG company were always marked on the bottom of the base: ILG Genuine Leather, Made in Belgium.

 All the electric parts were made by VLM Components in the 1970s.
 The company was founded in 1945 in Buccinasco, a small village near Milan, Italy.
 The company became famous for the switches they produce since 1968, designed by Achille Castiglioni.

 VLM is part of the Relco Group, founded in 1967.
 Today they are the owners of the brands Relco, Leuci, Relco Lighting, VLM and Segno.

 Links (external links open in a new window)